 TANESCO and DARESCO decide to merge into a single organization to produce TANESCO, which exists today.
 It was in 1968 that the name Tanzania Electric Supply Company Limited was adapted.
 The Government is currently the sole shareholder in TANESCO.

 Great Ruaha Power Project

 Construction of the first phase started in 1969.
-This involved a 40m high, rock-fill dam; and underground power station large enough to accommodated four 50MW machines; about 350km of high – voltage transmission line from Kidatu to Dar es Salaam; and the installation of two generating units to supply 100MW to the grid system.
-Phase 1 of this project was commissioned in mid 1975 and inaugurated by President J.K Nyerere in the same year.
+This involved a 40m high, rock-fill dam; an underground power station large enough to accommodated four 50MW machines; about 350km of high – voltage transmission line from Kidatu to Dar es Salaam; and the installation of two generating units to supply 100MW to the grid system.
+Phase 1 of this project was commissioned in mid-1975 and inaugurated by President J.K Nyerere in the same year.